 - Jeans

-- light, long pants can wear any conditions and for hiking
+- light, long pants can be worn in any condition and for hiking

 - flip flops- nothing like Havaianas